NVlabs/ODISE/README.md

 ODISE's pre-trained models are subject to the [Creative Commons — Attribution-NonCommercial-ShareAlike 4.0 International — CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) terms.
 Each model contains 28.1M trainable parameters.
 The download links for these models are provided in the table below.
-When you run the `demo/demo.py` script for the very first time, it will also automatically download ODISE's pre-trained model to your local folder `$HOME/.torch/iopath_cache/NVlabs/ODISE/releases/download/v1.0.0/`.
+When you run the `demo/demo.py` or inference script for the very first time, it will also automatically download ODISE's pre-trained model to your local folder `$HOME/.torch/iopath_cache/NVlabs/ODISE/releases/download/v1.0.0/`.

 <table>
 <thead>